nicolaprezza/nicolaprezza.github.io/index.md

 Hi!
 I am a postdoctoral researcher at the university of Pisa since March 2018.
 Here my main research is focused on bioinformatics applications of text compression techniques.
 Previously (January 2017 - March 2018), I held a postdoc position at the technical university of Denmark (DTU), Copenhagen.
 Before that (January 2014 - December 2016), I was a PhD student at the university of Udine (Italy).

-My main interests include: algorithms and data structures for data compression, information theory, bioinformatics, and programming (check also my [github page](https://github.com/nicolaprezza)).
+My interests include: algorithms and data structures for data compression, information theory, bioinformatics, and programming (check also my [github page](https://github.com/nicolaprezza)).

 You can download my up-to-date CV [here](./pdfs/CV.pdf).